 \section{Introduction}

-Despite the phenomenal achievement of large-scale representation learning on various data modalities~\citep{brown2020language,radford2021learning,caron2021emerging}, the research for time-series representation learning is mostly limited to small-scale datasets without attaining generalization capabilities~\citep{ijcai2021-324,yue2022ts2vec,zhang2022self}.
-Since time-series data may cover a diverse range of domains, such as medical, weather, traffic and more, large-scale training across domains brings special challenges and opportunities for transfer learning.
+Despite the phenomenal achievement of large-scale representation learning on various data modalities~\citep{brown2020language,radford2021learning,caron2021emerging}, research for time-series representation learning is mostly limited to small-scale datasets without attaining generalization capabilities~\citep{ijcai2021-324,yue2022ts2vec,zhang2022self}.
+Since time-series data may cover a diverse range of domains, such as medicine, weather and traffic, large-scale training across domains brings special challenges for transfer learning.

 We notice a unique characteristic of time-series data and its representation.
-While RGB images are represented by fixed and discretized numerical values from 0 to 255, and natural languages are tokenized to a fixed dictionary, time-series data exhibit numerical values that are continuous and of drastically different scales.
+While RGB images are represented by fixed and discretized numerical values from 0 to 255, and natural languages are tokenized to a fixed dictionary, time-series data exhibit numerical values that are continuous and of drastically different amplitudes.
 For instance, temperature usually varies from -30 to 30 degrees Celsius, but altitude is on the scale of $10^3$ meters.
 The scale of numerical variations generally depends on the physical properties of the time-series data.
 As illustrated in Figure~\ref{multi_scale}, sequences from certain time-series categories and even a single time-series sequence may exhibit structures at multiple scales due to a change in physical properties.